jasmine/jasmine/.github/CONTRIBUTING.md

 ## Before Committing or Submitting a Pull Request

 1. Ensure all specs are green in browser *and* node
-1. Ensure JSHint is green with `grunt jshint`
+1. Ensure JSHint is green with `npm run lint`
-1. Build `jasmine.js` with `grunt buildDistribution` and run all specs again - this ensures that your changes self-test well
+1. Build `jasmine.js` with `npm run build` and run all specs again - this ensures that your changes self-test well

 ## Submitting a Pull Request
-1. Revert your changes to `jasmine.js` and `jasmine-html.js`
+1. Revert your changes to `jasmine.js` and `jasmine-html.js` (in `lib/jasmine-core/`)
   * We do this because `jasmine.js` and `jasmine-html.js` are auto-generated (as you've seen in the previous steps) and accepting multiple pull requests when this auto-generated file changes causes lots of headaches
 1. When we accept your pull request, we will generate these files as a separate commit and merge the entire branch into master